How Many Versions of OS Should My Mobile App Support?

 As measured by the App Store on May 31, 2018.

 In my experience, don’t stick with old versions based only on device statistics.
 Ignoring the reality of your user base will raise the costs and increase the time of developing applications.
-By removing support for older OS versions, we get a much simpler scenario, less code, a cleaner architecture, we reduce effort of maintenance which in turn will free time to implement new features.
+By removing support for older OS versions, we get a much simpler scenario, less code, and a cleaner architecture, we reduce the effort of maintenance which in turn will free time to implement new features.

 Keep your target audience in mind and remember that you’ll never satisfy everyone.

 Read Our Blog:- “Cross-Platform Mobile Engineering Tools“

 Digicode provides end-to-end custom mobile application services with a wide range of features and exceptional results.
 To expedite your mobile project, you may leverage your mobile app development services.
 We have a deep understanding of our clients’ requirements.

 Our area of expertise is an end-to-end mobile app development with best-in-class UI UX designs.
 In addition, we design mobile apps for iOS and Android across a variety of sectors using cutting-edge cross-platform technology frameworks like React Native, Flutter, and native languages.

 Still have questions about Custom Mobile App Development?